HOW TO USE PHONICS WITH FEELING READERS

 The meaning of unfamiliar words and phrases – important work in developing vocabulary

-‘Tricky’ words’ like the, I, and you, go, to.
+Tricky words.
 These are words with irregular spelling, or words that children can’t decode with their current knowledge of the regular sound/letter relationships.
-Children need plenty of practice at recognizing these words, and can be given strategies to help work them out.
-For example, they can identify the sounds they do recognize, and learn to see the similarity in clusters of words like go, no, and so, or he and she, me, and we.
+Children need plenty of practice at recognizing these words, and can be given strategies to help work them out: usually, only one of the letters in the word represents an irregular sound/letter relationship, so the other letters can be decoded.
+Also, children can be shown how to recognize similarities in sound/letter patterns in clusters of tricky words like go, no, so; do, to, who; he, she, me, we, be.
 For more information on tricky words, see What is Phonics?
-For useful tips on how to teach tricky words see Resources.
-See my Free Materials for Word Bingo games to provide additional practice with these important words.
+For useful tips on how to teach tricky words see the link on Resources.
+See my Free Materials for word cards and games to provide additional practice with these important words.

-In the early stages, the adult can help with comprehension by repeating each sentence as the child finishes sounding out the words in that sentence.
+In the early stages, the adult can help with comprehension by repeating each phrase or sentence as the child finishes sounding out the words.
 It can be difficult for children to’ hold it all together’ as they concentrate on one word at a time.

 The post-reading tasks in each reader include sets of questions to help to promote conversations about themes and issues raised in the story.
 This helps develop comprehension and reflection, encouraging children to make meaning by connecting what they read to their own life experiences.